cblichmann/btrfscue/README.md

 Packages
 --------

-At the moment, only building Debian ans RPM packages is supported.
+At the moment, only building Debian and RPM packages is supported.
-Just run `make deb` to build a debian package or sh buildrpm.sh to build a RPM package.
+Just run `make deb` to build a debian package or sh `make rpm` to build a RPM package.